 Step 3: Grade Calculations

 In the third step you have to choose how to treat Ungraded Items.
 When you choose Drop ungraded items, grade items that do not have a grade inputted are not counted in the final grade.
-If you choose Treat ungraded items as 0 grade items that do not have a grade inputted are not counted in the final grade.
+If you choose Treat ungraded items as 0 grade items that do not have a grade inputted are counted in the final grade (as 0).

 Furthermore, you want to make sure to check Automatically keep final grade updated so that the final grades are automatically adjusted when changes are made to grade items or calculation options.